 Building a messaging application with an extensive set of core and optional features requires significant resources.
-In order to keep your software project economically feasible, you should consider certain limitations to cut expenditures without severely damaging your app’s usability.
+If you're wondering how to make a messaging app that would be economically feasible, you should consider certain limitations to cut expenditures without severely damaging your app’s usability.

 It is important to keep in mind that limiting the functionality of an app helps to reduce development costs but also narrows down the target audience.
 In its turn, the reduced user coverage is harmful for the app popularity and profitability.

-Here are some examples of extra functionality that would be a nice addition for a chat application but won’t seriously hurt its usability if the developers choose to omit these features:
+Here are some examples of extra functionality that would be a nice addition for anyone who would like to make a messaging app but won’t seriously hurt its usability if the developers choose to omit these features: